 - Weighting the Mesh to the Armature bones (create the Vertex Weights)

 After you have modeled your mesh (Character or Attachment) the next step towards animating your work is skinning the mesh

 This is basically done in 2 Steps:

-- Binding: Attaching the mesh to a rig (Armature) and
+- Binding: Attach the mesh to a rig

-- Skinning: Defining how exactly the mesh gets influenced by the Armature’s Skeleton.
+- Skinning: Define how the mesh gets influenced by the Armature’s Skeleton.

-Avastar’s Skinning Panel provides a convenient starting point for this work.
+Avastar’s Skinning Tools Panel provides a convenient starting point for this work.

 Cleaning up the Mesh

 Ensure that the mesh does not have any implicit scale or rotation from one of its parent objects.
 This issue typically happens when your mesh is still parented to another object (Mesh, Rig, Empty,…) which has a scale and or rotation defined.